barsoom/excel-esv/README.md

 # => [ [ "Name", "Dogs", … ], … ]
 ```

-This assumes a file with a single worksheet and will raise otherwise.

-Also supports `header_converters:`.
+This is a thin wrapper around `ESV.parse` and takes the same arguments.

 ### Generate in Ruby on Rails